Thierry Henry

-Thierry Daniel Henry (/fr/ AHN-ree; born 17 August 1977) is a French professional football coach, pundit, sports broadcaster and former player.
-He is considered one of the greatest strikers of all time and is often named as the greatest player in Premier League history when he played for Arsenal.
-Henry was known for his finishing, elegance, dribbling and close control, speed, and chance-creating.
-He was runner-up for both the Ballon d'Or in 2003 and the FIFA World Player of the Year in 2003 and 2004.
-He was named the FWA Footballer of the Year a record three times, the PFA Players' Player of the Year two times, and was named in the PFA Team of the Year six consecutive times.
-He was also included in the FIFA FIFPro World XI once and the UEFA Team of the Year five times.
-In 2004, Henry was named by Pelé in the FIFA 100 list of the world's greatest living players.
+Thierry Daniel "Titi" Henry (Note: /fr/) (born 17 August 1977) is a French professional football manager, pundit, and former player.
+Widely regarded as one of the greatest players in Premier League history, he was known for his speed, technical ability, composure, finesse shots and tactical intelligence.

+Henry is a two-time winner of the European Golden Shoe.
+He was a runner-up for the Ballon d'Or in 2003 and for the FIFA World Player of the Year in 2003 and 2004.
+He was named the FWA Footballer of the Year a record three times, the PFA Players' Player of the Year twice, and made the PFA Team of the Year six consecutive times.
+He was included in the FIFA FIFPro World XI once and the UEFA Team of the Year five times.
+In 2004, Henry was named by Pelé in the FIFA 100 list of greatest living players.

-Henry made his professional debut with Monaco in 1994 before signing for defending Serie A champions Juventus.
-However, limited playing time, coupled with disagreements with the club's hierarchy, led to him signing for Premier League club Arsenal for £11 million in 1999.
-Under long-time mentor and coach Arsène Wenger, Henry became a prolific striker and Arsenal's all-time leading scorer with 228 goals in all competitions.
-Generally viewed as Arsenal's best ever player, he won the Premier League Golden Boot a record four times, won three FA Cups and two Premier League titles with the club, including one during an unbeaten Invincible season.
-Henry spent his final two seasons with Arsenal as club captain, leading them to the 2006 UEFA Champions League Final.
-Henry transferred to Barcelona in 2007 and in the 2008–09 season, he was a key part of the club's historic treble when they won La Liga, the Copa del Rey, and the UEFA Champions League.
+Henry made his professional debut with Monaco in 1994 before signing for Juventus.
+Limited playing time, and disagreements with the club's hierarchy, led to him signing for Premier League club Arsenal for £11 million in 1999.
+Under long-time mentor and coach Arsène Wenger, Henry became a prolific striker and Arsenal's all-time leading scorer with 228 goals.
+Generally viewed as Arsenal's best ever player, he won the Premier League Golden Boot a record four times, three FA Cups and two Premier League titles, most notably as a cornerstone of the unbeaten Invincible season, after achieving a historic 24 goals and 20 assists the season prior.
+Henry spent his final two seasons with Arsenal as captain, leading them to their first UEFA Champions League final.

+Henry transferred to Barcelona in 2007 and concluded his debut season as the club's top scorer.
+In 2008–09, he was a key part of the club's historic treble when they won La Liga, the Copa del Rey, and UEFA Champions League.
+Henry had notably combined with Lionel Messi and Samuel Eto'o to become the most prolific trio in Spanish league history at the time, scoring 72 goals.
 In 2010, he joined Major League Soccer (MLS) club New York Red Bulls and returned to Arsenal on loan from January to February 2012, before retiring in 2014.